alfa-jpn/rails_rank/README.md

 end
 ```

-override after_table methods.
+And override after_table methods.
 This method will call after done tabulation.
 Specifically,

-after count hourly.(onece an hour)
+- after count hourly.(onece an hour)
-after count daily. (onece a day)
+- after count daily. (onece a day)
-after count monthly.(once a month)
+- after count monthly.(once a month)
-after count yearly.(once a year)
+- after count yearly.(once a year)

 when table, after_table will be called repeatedly as the number of the data.

-You should write a code to insert data to database.
+You should write a code in here, to insert data to database.

 ```ruby
 # callbacked after table.